-Below are Five Ways to Deal with Anxiety Without Medication
+Below are Five (plus) Ways to Deal with Anxiety Without Medication

 Meditation- Meditating is deceptively simple and best done when you are feeling calm, and not in a heightened state of panic.
 Finding a quiet place to simply be alone with your thoughts, following a guided mediation found online or from an app like Headspace, or taking a nature walk are all ways you can practice meditation.
 Mindful meditation specifically, focuses on breath and body sensations and to non-judgmentally evaluate distracting thoughts or emotions, and loving-kindness meditation focuses on compassionate thoughts towards yourself.
 As you embark on learning to meditate, be patient with yourself as it may feel difficult at first.